-2.2 Synergies and challenges of the OSS for Energy Communities within the EU with five each.
-Overall, 27 countries are identified as Western European, and 16 were Eastern European.
+2.2 Synergies and challenges of the OSS for Energy Communities within the EU

 In April 2024, Sciences Po, the French Institute for Political Sciences published a study exploring the service design attributes, synergies, and challenges of the One-Stop Shops for energy communities within the European Union.
 The research demonstrates how these OSSs facilitate energy communities' establishment, operation, and growth through centralized, tailored services.